abhijeetdhote18/CRUD-To-Do-Task-using-STREAMLIT-Python/README.md

 ## Acknowledgement:
 * Thank you for guiding, my mentor Deepali Mam from SevenMentor.
-* Thanks to Streamlit for providing a great library for building interactive web apps.
+* Thanks to the number of Libraries provided to build interactive solutions.
 * Inspired by various to-do list applications.